mrsteve0924/Bitcoin-Core/README.md

 # bitcoind
-using bitcoin-cli commands in bash scripts to get useful information
+some bitcoin-cli commands put together to get useful information from bitcoind

 ## screenshot
 ./bitcoin